-973. Seychelles has the necessary legal basis for spontaneous exchange of information.
+1087.
+Seychelles has the necessary legal basis for spontaneous exchange of information and a process for completing the templates in a timely way.
 Seychelles has met all of the ToR for the exchange of information process and no recommendations are made.

-C. Statistics (ToR IV)
+Statistics (ToR IV.D)

-974. As no rulings were issued, no statistics can be reported.
+1088.
+As no rulings were issued, no statistics can be reported.

-D. Matters related to intellectual property regimes (ToR I.4.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)